-Being a host is easy & fun, you provide a few ingredients & your consultant brings the rest plus there are some great rewards, you can always purchase a half price Thermoserver for $30.
-Look out for the special host rewards that are updated regularly.
+Being a host is easy & fun, you provide a few ingredients & your consultant brings the rest plus there are some great rewards, choose here.

 I remember when a salad used to be quite mundane, maybe some iceberg lettuce, tomato, cucumber & carrot with a bit of dressing, which is till an ok side salad for a quick meat & salad meal.
 Salads can be just so exciting, start with the freshest ingredients & think colours, textures; with toasted nuts or seeds, flavour combos, roasted veg, fresh herbs, in season veggies or salad greens & delicious dressings, even adding in amazing protein can lift a salad.
 Even consider using leftovers from a meal cold grilled or steamed meats or meatballs.
 You don’t really need a recipe for a great salad but sometimes it’s so good you want to be able to recreate that amazing combo.
 Here are a few of my favourites in no particular order that I will be continuing to update.